zengoma/django-endesive/README.rst

 .. image:: https://codecov.io/gh/zengoma/django-endesive/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/zengoma/django-endesive

 Django endesive PDF digital signing utility.
-This package allow you to digitally sign a PDF document from your Django application.
+This package allows you to digitally sign a PDF document from your Django application.
 It is based on https://github.com/m32/endesive

 In order to digitally sign your pdf documents you will need a valid p12 / pfx certificate.
 You can use a self-signed